OSGeo/OSGeoLive-doc/doc/quickstart/odc_quickstart.rst

 Open menu Geospatial : Spatial Tools : Jupyter Notebook;

-Open folder OpenDataCube, open Notebook, choose "Run All" from the kernel menu.
+On the Jupyter Home page, click to open folder OpenDataCube, click to open Notebook, choose "Run All" from the kernel menu.

-From a quick look at the base file, open a terminal and use the GDAL command `gdalinfo`:
+For a quick look at a base data file, open a terminal and use the GDAL command `gdalinfo`:

 ::

   #------
-  $ gdalinfo /usr/local/share/odc/esa_10m_2021_prizren.tif
+  $ gdalinfo /usr/local/share/data/odc/esa_10m_2021_prizren.tif

 ..